bennoloeffler/grooob/README.md

 Less details.
 Less data.
 Less time.
 Explore the capacity impact of adding or moving of changing projects.
-Edit and view scenarios in realtime during meetings together.
+Playing with scenarios in realtime during meetings as a team.

 ## BUGs